USNH policy - Curtailed operations compensation for PAT, EE, AA, FY Faculty (Exempt)

 DO NOT call the police department to inquire about curtailed operations.

 Access to buildings: Durham campus buildings are locked during curtailed operations.
-If you must have access during curtailed operations please see your supervisor about obtaining a key.
+If you must have access during curtailed operations, please see your supervisor about obtaining a key.
 DO NOT call the police department to give you access.
+Laboratory work using hazardous materials or processes is not permitted during curtailed operations due to increased risk of power interruptions and delays in emergency response

 UNH Durham is a walking northern New England campus.
 Snow and ice are a fact of life in our climate.
 If we do not declare curtailed operations, all offices are open and all classes are held as scheduled but please use common sense.